ewoodhead/QuantumNPA.jl/README.md

 # QuantumNPA

 Code to do NPA in Julia.
-It is still in development and not organised as a module yet
+In development.

 Prerequisites:
 ```julia